It all started with The New Shopping Bag.

-From 2012 we slowly started to broaden our collection with new designs.
-For each new item we design, we look for products we really want to use ourselves on a daily basis.
-With this concept, we introduced products such as The New Pouch, The New Backpack, The New Bum Bag and The New Raincoat.
+Twelve years later, the collection started to expand.
+For each new design we look for products we really want to use ourselves on a daily basis.
+SUSAN BIJL believes in long-lasting products: quality over quantity.
+Everything is done with a strong love for minimalistic and functional design, from the first sketch to the last stitch.
+With this intention, new items were introduced over the years, such as The New Pouch, The New Backpack, The New Bum Bag and The New Raincoat.

-Over the last couple of years we have released special collections in cooperation with Boijmans Van Beuningen, HAY, the city of Rotterdam, International Film Festival Rotterdam and a series of fantastic Dutch designers like 75B, Experimental Jetset, Bertjan Pot, Michiel Schuurman and Ellie Uyttenbroek.
+Twenty-five collections, three kids, one dog and two Rotterdam stores later, SUSAN BIJL continues to creatively expand.
+With an emphasis on community we collaborate with artists and institutions that inspire us.
+This includes Boijmans Van Beuningen, HAY, the city of Rotterdam, International Film Festival Rotterdam and a series of fantastic Dutch designers like 75B, Experimental Jetset, Bertjan Pot, Michiel Schuurman, Ellie Uyttenbroek, Dufarge and Koen Taselaar.